google/shaderc/README.md

 ## Getting and building Shaderc

-On Windows, instead of building from source, you can get the artifacts for the top of the tree of the master branch deployed by the Appveyor continuous integration service at the [Release][ci-release] page.
+**Experimental:** On Windows, instead of building from source, you can get the artifacts from a third-party service [BinTray][bintray] (not hosted by Google or GitHub).
+Appveyor continuously deploys the build artifacts for the top of the tree of the master branch there.

 1) Check out the source code: